mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 ...
 Is that okay?
 That is the point you wanted to ask?

 **Questioner:** Yeah, I think.
-In awakening, then you would say, “This is *sho*.”
-But when I say that, I’m separating consciousness from *sho*.
+In awakening, then you would say, “This is *shō*.”
+But when I say that, I’m separating consciousness from *shō*.
 So that’s what you were just talking about, you’re criticizing.

 **Katagiri Roshi:** No, not separated.

 **Questioner:** Yes, [...] but I *do*.

 **Katagiri Roshi:** Uh-huh.
-Awakening is not separate from *sho*. [...]
-Through the conscious world you can experience awakening, but it is not separate from *sho*. [...]
+Awakening is not separate from *shō*. [...]
+Through the conscious world you can experience awakening, but it is not separate from *shō*. [...]
 That’s why [we ask], how can you take care of awakening?
 This is the point.
 Alright?
 Is that clear?

 If you deal with awakening, so-called “it’s not separate from,” or “it is one with it,” you already handle awakening as consciousness.
 So very naturally, you become high.
 You are carried away by conceptualizations.
-But awakening based on *sho* is something *alive*.
+But awakening based on *shō* is something *alive*.
 Not the conceptual world: beyond [conceptualization].
-Because awakening and *sho* [are] one, and working.
+Because awakening and *shō* [are] one, and working.
 That is the true reality, we say, we live in.
 So how can you take care of one?
-Of awakening and *sho*.
+Of awakening and *shō*.

-So if you see the *sho*, awakening, you shouldn’t [attach to] it, you shouldn’t stay with awakening, you must be free from awakening.
+So if you see the *shō*, awakening, you shouldn’t [attach to] it, you shouldn’t stay with awakening, you must be free from awakening.
 That means experience, [and] that’s it.
 You know?
-And then all you have to do is just walk on the path of *sho*.
+And then all you have to do is just walk on the path of *shō*.
 That’s it.

-And then next, you are attached to the *sho*: “Here it is, I can experience *sho*.”
-That’s why Dōgen Zenji says, I mentioned yesterday, you have to be free from original realization too, and then, *sho* – real enlightenment – penetrates your body and mind.
+And then next, you are attached to the *shō*: “Here it is, I can experience *shō*.”
+That’s why Dōgen Zenji says, I mentioned yesterday, you have to be free from original realization too, and then, *shō* – real enlightenment – penetrates your body and mind.
 Just like walking in the mist.
 This is basic practice: going, always going.

 #### 44:38

-**Question:** Wouldn’t it be correct to say that in a sense, everything is a manifestation of *sho*?
+**Question:** Wouldn’t it be correct to say that in a sense, everything is a manifestation of *shō*?

-**Katagiri Roshi:** Yes, everything is manifestation of the *sho*, that’s true.
+**Katagiri Roshi:** Yes, everything is manifestation of the *shō*, that’s true.

 **Questioner:** But then, all the defilements that...

 **Katagiri Roshi:** Defilements?
 Uh-huh.

-**Questioner:** Defilements, they are also in a way a manifestation of *sho*.
+**Questioner:** Defilements, they are also in a way a manifestation of *shō*.

 **Katagiri Roshi:** Yes, that’s true.

-In terms of Ocean Seal Samadhi, it’s always whatever, defilements and not defilements, and flowers, all are right in the middle of ocean sea of samadhi, so-called *sho*. *Nirvana*, we say.
+In terms of Ocean Seal Samadhi, it’s always whatever, defilements and not defilements, and flowers, all are right in the middle of ocean sea of samadhi, so-called *shō*. *Nirvana*, we say.

 **Questioner:** But then still it’s a paradox, because drowsiness and lots of other defilements obscure our experience.

 **Katagiri Roshi:** Yeah, but it’s not contradictory.
 If you *think* of it, if you play with that situation with the intellectual world, conceptualization, then you think it is contradictory.
 But it’s not, because drowsiness or defilements are nothing but [beings], produced by conditional elements, which are constantly [changing].
 Okay?

-So *sho*, when the *sho* appears under certain circumstances – in other words, produced by certain conditional elements – then *sho* is called defilement.
+So *shō*, when the *shō* appears under certain circumstances – in other words, produced by certain conditional elements – then *shō* is called defilement.
 That’s why [Nan-yueh] says there are enlightenment and practice, but both are not contaminated by each other.
 So [they are] always there, but they don’t bother [each other].
 So when you practice, just the practice.
-In other words, you have to really make the practice pure and clean, then it’s turned into *sho*.
+In other words, you have to really make the practice pure and clean, then it’s turned into *shō*.

-And then, if you attach to the *sho* with your consciousness, *sho* is no longer *sho*. *[He laughs.]* It’s defilement; something like that.
+And then, if you attach to the *shō* with your consciousness, *shō* is no longer *shō*. *[He laughs.]* It’s defilement; something like that.
 That’s why defilement, drowsiness, and good or bad, are always something produced by conditional elements.
 Okay?

 Conditional elements, yesterday I mentioned, [are] many things.
 We don’t know what they are.
 Okay?
 Through this kind of phenomenal world, maybe you can say conditional elements are warmness, and human efforts which you don’t see but you can feel or touch, something like that.
 Many conditional elements there.
 But if you go [much] more deeply into the ultimate nature of existence, we don’t know how many conditional elements are there.
 Because sometimes that is atoms, or quarks, you know? *[He laughs.]* We don’t know what they are, but *many* conditional elements there.
 Do you understand *quark*? *[Some laughter.]*